awelllle/ecommerceCartService/README.md

-# Demo Ecommerce User service
+# Demo Ecommerce Cart service

 This demo cart microservice is for a demo ecommerce app.
 It takes care of cart related functions.
 Adding to cart, getting items in the cart etc